HurricaneJames/dex/doc/Building Components with React.js and Flux.md

 Create Actions
 --------------

 Reflux provides many ways to create actions.
 It provides options for sync/async, promises, callbacks, etc...
-However, everytime I have tried anything but the simplest, I have come to regret it.
+However, every time I have tried anything but the simplest, I have come to regret it.
 Flux, as an architecture, really wants us to stick to the `Actions -> Stores -> Components -> Actions` model.
 Chen Zihui wrote an interesting article, ["Hello, React.js,"](https://medium.com/@jetupper/hello-react-js-b87c63526e3a) about some common React.js/Flux mistakes.
 One of his stories speaks directly to complicating the Flux paradigm.

 So, what is the simple way that you will probably use 99.99999% of the time. `Reflux.createActions([])`.
 That's it, a single function call with an array of action names.
 Let's look at it in the case of `BlueBirdActions.jsx`.